proxradii/smallestNumberToZero/README.md

 # smallestNumberToZero
-Brief exercise that chooses the smallest number and reassigns it to zero.
+Brief exercise that chooses the smallest number of two numbers and reassigns the smallest to zero.